AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/pdf-spaces-legal.md

 * **Legal**

-    Legal teams use PDF Spaces to bring contracts, policies, and regulatory guidance into a single workspace, making it easier to review documents together, identify changes, and generate cited summaries that support accurate and auditable decision‑making.
+    Legal teams use PDF Spaces to centralize contracts, policies, and guidance, making it easier to review documents together, track changes, and generate accurate, auditable summaries.

 * **Sales**

-    Sales teams use PDF Spaces to collect proposals, RFP documents, and supporting materials in one place, allowing them to review content efficiently, extract key points, and prepare client‑ready responses faster.
+    Sales teams use PDF Spaces to gather proposals, RFPs, and supporting materials in one place, helping them review content efficiently, extract key points, and prepare client‑ready responses faster.

 * **HR**

-    HR teams use PDF Spaces to organize policy documents, onboarding materials, and training resources and quickly generate clear summaries or reference notes that can be shared consistently across the organization.
+    HR teams use PDF Spaces to organize policies, onboarding materials, and training resources, and generate clear summaries or reference notes quickly for consistent sharing across the organization.

 * **Finance**

-    Finance teams use PDF Spaces to review reports, spreadsheets, and supporting documentation in context, making it easier to compare information, surface key insights, and support executive reporting.
+    Finance teams use PDF Spaces to review reports, spreadsheets, and supporting documents in context, making it easier to compare information, surface insights, and support executive reporting.

 * **Procurement**

-    Procurement teams use PDF Spaces to centralize all vendor-related documents—such as contracts, RFPs, bids, statements of work, compliance forms, and negotiation notes—into shared, organized workspaces.
-This helps streamline collaboration with stakeholders, track versions and approvals, maintain consistency across sourcing processes, and ensure all documents remain secure, accessible, and easy to find throughout the procurement lifecycle.
+    Procurement teams use PDF Spaces to bring all vendor documents into one workspace, where AI automatically summarizes content, highlights key changes, and surfaces important insights.